MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-9-26-web-development.md

 ```
 To run "function" in an HTML file, just call your function "function" which will modify the text within a \<p\> with id="demo"

-Try testing out different functions and get some JS excercise, then you can start learning JQuery, JSON, AJAX, Node.JS, Jekyll, and more.
+Try testing out different functions and get some JS exercise, then you can start learning JQuery, JSON, AJAX, Node.JS, Jekyll, and more.
 W3Schools is an **Excellent** source of information